 By J. Bruyn, B. Haak, S.H.
 Levie, P.J.J. van Thiel, D. Cook-Radmore, L. Peese Binkhorst-Hoffscholte

-Best painting books
+Similar painting books

-Paint flora with feeling!
+Paint plant life with feeling!

 Capture the original shapes, textures, details--and temperaments--of magnolias, hibiscus, sunflowers, bougainvillea, gladiolus, dahlias, water lilies and more.

 Use watercolor to replicate and improve the floral colours you spot in nature, from sophisticated to saturated.

 Complement your floral matters with luscious surrounding textures (antique copper, gentle glass, wealthy cloth) and flattering backgrounds.

 Learn enjoyable and simple innovations for underpainting, mingling and texturing with 23 step by step demonstrations.

 Don't be a shrinking violet--express your self with daring watercolor florals that experience as a lot character as you do!

 Learn how to paint sunflowers, water lilies, roses, and extra! during this stunning 32-page venture e-book, 4 finished watercolorists exhibit aspiring artists easy methods to paint more than a few florals and botanicals––from tender orchids to daring birds of paradise. starting with the fundamentals, the particular classes display the best way to painting three-d varieties and create compelling designs.